Chicken Processing Options (near Dayton Ohio)

 2. Process your own chickens with your equipment .
 While this can seem intimidating if you have never done this, the most difficult part is dispatching the chicken.
 There are many YouTube videos showing how to process a chicken, including one that we made, called How We Process Chickens.
 If you only have a few chickens, you don’t need a lot of special equipment like we use in the video.
 You can get by with a portable table, a garden hose, scalding water, some large buckets, and a sharp knife, like in this VIDEO.

 3. Process your own chickens with our equipment.
 You can rent our plucker or use our equipment to process on our farm.
 Renting our plucker ($50/24 hours) will save you about 15 minutes per bird vs. hand plucking.
 See how effective it is by watching the short video below.
-Or process your own chickens at our farm using our equipment under our supervision ($75 per session, 25 chickens maximum per session).
+Or process your own chickens at our farm using our equipment in our barn under our supervision ($75 per session, 25 chickens maximum per session).
 Equipment includes kill cones, scalding pot and propane, plucker, butcher table with hot & cold water, holding containers, and packaging fixture (see video below) all inside our new processing barn.
 Shrink bags are available for $1 each.
 While ODA regulations prevent us from processing chickens for you, they have approved others to process their own chickens at our farm.

 Details about equipment rental can be found HERE.

 4. If you just need to get rid of chickens, you can gift them to us.
 This option isn’t right for everyone, but people who have unwanted roosters or old hens often bring them to us.
 There is no charge or payment for donating unwanted chickens.
+You can request to drop off chickens or other livestock at HERE.

 You can also watch the video below which reviews all equipment we use when we process chickens.